jthingelstad/thingles.github.io/_posts/2016/2016-02-01-meeting-my-brother-for-the-first-time.md

 ---
 title: Meeting my Brother for the First Time
-description: With that email started dozens of emails back and forth with my brother that I had never met.
+description: Getting to know my brother Isaiah and our first face to face meeting.
 tags: Journal
 ---